 It is unclear how common Crohn’s disease might have been before 1932, as it is likely that cases of this disease occurring in an era of limited abdominal surgery may have been mistaken for other processes such as tumor or intestinal tuberculosis.
 In 1913, Sir Dalziel of Glasgow, Scotland, reported in the British Medical Journal on 13 patients and provided what is now recognized as a classic clinical and pathologic description of Crohn’s disease.5 Although not often cited, Dalziel’s description predates the one by Crohn and colleagues, and some have argued that the disease should be known by the eponym “Dalziel-Crohn disease.”

 After the report by Crohn and colleagues, increased awareness of the disease led to a marked increase in reported cases in the 1930s through the 1950s.
 The general public’s awareness of the disease increased when, in 1956, one of the most famous figures of the 20th century, President Dwight Eisenhower, was diagnosed with Crohn’s disease of his terminal ileum.
-That same year, President Eisenhower underwent intestinal bypass surgery with the small intestine proximal to the area of disease anastomosed to the transverse colon.6 Following this operation, he remained relatively free of symptoms for the ...
+That same year, President Eisenhower underwent intestinal bypass surgery with the small intestine proximal to the area of disease anastomosed to the transverse colon.6 Following this operation, he remained relatively free of symptoms ...